kuttysoftmy/chipper/README.md

 ## Philosophy

 At the heart of this project lies my passion for education and exploration.
 I believe in creating tools that are both approachable for beginners and helpful for experts.
-My goal is to offer you a well-thought-out service architecture, an a stepping stone for those eager to learn and innovate.
+My goal is to offer you a well-thought-out service architecture, and a stepping stone for those eager to learn and innovate.

 This project wants to be more than just a technical foundation, for educators, it provides a framework to teach AI concepts in a manageable and practical way.
 For explorers, tinkerers and companies, it offers a playground where you can experiment, iterate, and build upon a versatile platform.